 - Out-of-state per credit hour: $307

-Metropolitan Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-MCC’s most recent accreditation review was completed in early 2016.
+Metropolitan Community College is accredited by the Higher Learning Commission, an independent body that accredits colleges and universities in a 19-state region.
+MCC’s most recent HLC accreditation review was in 2020.
 Additionally, several academic programs are individually accredited by other agencies.

 MCC-Blue River, so named because it’s in the heart of “Blue River country,” includes the Public Safety Institute, which houses police and fire academies.
 The nearby Precision Driving Center is a 54-acre complex complete with an urban driving course and skid pad that trains public safety and transportation professionals as well as student drivers.
 Cyber security is one of many Blue River degree programs.
 Readers of the Examiner newspaper voted Blue River “Best Trade School” in 2015.
 Each spring, the campus holds All for the Children, a resource fair offering fun activities (including a 5K run) and child abuse prevention education for parents and kids.
 MCC-Blue River is also home to the Metropolitan Chorale of Kansas City.
 MCC Wolves sports programs housed at Blue River: men’s and women’s soccer.

 MCC-Longview overlooks Longview Lake and is on land donated by the family of lumber baron R.A.
 Long.
 The campus includes a nationally prominent automotive technology program and the Longview Cultural Arts Center (home to the Summit Theatre Group and the Kansas City Chorus of Sweet Adelines).
 Hundreds attend MCC-Longview’s Flights of Fancy kite festival each spring, and the Common Read program encourages the campus and community to read and discuss one noteworthy book.
 The community education program includes College for Kids each summer.
 The Lee’s Summit Chamber of Commerce named MCC-Longview business of the year in 2013.
 Longview was a Time magazine/Princeton Review “College of the Year” in 2001.
-MCC Wolves sports programs housed at Longview: men's and women’s cross country, women's volleyball.
+MCC Wolves sports programs housed at Longview: men's and women’s cross country, women's volleyball, men's and women's golf.